A key aim of the EU's work on combating discrimination is to help create dialogue and strengthen networking between organisations.

 Non-governmental organisations (NGOs) defending people who suffer discrimination are central to contributing to non-discrimination policy at formulating and implementing policy through the information and expertise supplied by their members.

-- promote the rights of the child
+- Call for proposals to protect and promote the rights of the child